jyrimatti/stiebel/README.md

 ./package.sh
 ```

-If you don't have Nix on some machine, just do it the old fashioned way.
+If you don't have Nix on your machine, just do it the old fashioned way.

 Serve this directory with a web server.
 You can use `./serve.sh` to try locally.
 Use Nginx or other web server that supports byte-range-requests and caching for efficient SQLite database access over HTTP.